 Charlie Cruz, a senior double major in psychology and studio art, will present digital artworks, photographs and other works that center on questions of identity, specifically assumptions about gender, and which reflect his experiences and responses to being a transgender person: a transman.
 In creating these works, Cruz explores the questions, “What does it mean to be a man, woman or none of the above?”
 Some of his work reflects his own inner struggles with his identity and with society’s standards and expectations.
 Other works celebrate friends who, as Cruz notes, “are comfortable in their presentation and gender…These people and others like them helped me feel like it is possible to be a masculine person or man despite dressing in ‘feminine’ fashion.”
 His work has been exhibited in the 2019 Advanced Scholarship Exhibition in the Sella-Granata Art Gallery and the Shelton State Community College Student Exhibition at the Birmingham Museum of Art.
 Cruz has been awarded a Bradley Endowed Scholarship in Art, a UA Department of Art and Art History Scholarship for Incoming Students, and a Shelton State Community College Fine Arts Scholarship.
 Cruz is a freelance digital artist whose clients include Spectrum, UA’s LGBTQA+ student organization, and Reading Allies, The University of Alabama System’s statewide reading initiative.
-More of Cruz’s art is on his website.
+View more of Cruz’s art on Instagram.

 Arielle Gray, a photography major with a minor in art history, will present a body of work titled Wait Until Dark, a collection of still and moving images centered around “the feelings and experiences of nights out on the town.”
 To create an immersive experience for the viewer, Gray will project image stills with analog slide projectors and will screen a video work on a monitor.
 She explains, “The images are projected onto the wall in a darkened room to emulate the experience of going out at night.
 The places we go to party on the weekends are dimly lit and sometimes illuminated by colorful light designs and setups to entice us.
 I want to use these colorful lights in my images to mirror that and put my viewer into the moments I’ve captured.
 The ideas within my work hope to relate to the culture we have created for celebrating the night and the ways in which we experience the world when the sun goes down.”
 Gray received the Bradley Endowed Scholarship in Art, the Farley Moody Galbraith Endowed Art Scholarship and the Mee Too Endowed Scholarship.
 She has been a photographer in the Black Belt Artist Project collaborative initiative and exhibited her work in the 2019 Advanced Scholarship Exhibition in the Sella-Granata Art Gallery.
 Gray is a freelance commercial and fine art photographer in Tuscaloosa and has published work in Art Concept Magazine and Uncertain Magazine.
 More of Gray’s art is on her website.